 Participation in any research project is voluntary.
 If you do not wish to take part, you do not have to.
 If you decide to take part and later change your mind, you are free to withdraw from the project at any stage.

-Your decision whether to take part or not to take part, or to take part and then withdraw, will not affect your routine treatment, your relationship with those treating you, or your relationship with Flinders Medical Centre or Repatriation General Hospital.
+Your decision whether to take part or not to take part, or to take part and then withdraw, will not affect your routine treatment, your relationship with those treating you, or your relationship with Flinders Medical Centre, Repatriation General Hospital or Noarlunga Health Services.

 6 What are the possible benefits of taking part?